+What are the most addictive prescription drugs?
 Prescription drugs are a very effective medical tool when used as directed.
 They can relieve pain symptoms, alleviate anxiety, aid in sleep, and much more for people who need it.
 As helpful as they can be, they are also extremely dangerous and addictive.
 Addiction to opioids can form for anybody who uses them, even just once.
-Keep reading to learn more about the most addictive prescription drugs and how to help and prevent addiction to opioids.
+It’s time to learn more about the most addictive prescription drugs and how to help prevent an addiction to opioids.

 How Addiction to Opioids Happens

 According to the National Institute on Drug Abuse, an increase in commonly abused prescription drugs has led to historically high emergency room visits and overdose deaths over the last 15 years.
 Anyone who takes a prescription opioid runs the risk of becoming addicted to it.

 The cycle of prescription drug abuse consists of: